Founders Day -Performing Arts

 In fact, with 140 years of continuous theater on campus, the Haid is the longest-running theater in the state of North Carolina, cultivating local community, creativity, and enjoyment since its opening in 1883.

 This growing legacy increasingly stretches the department’s resources, which makes opportunities like the Founders’ Day Challenge all the more critical to the future of Abbey Performing Arts.
-Last year’s donations enabled students to participate in the Belmont Summer Dance Festival performance, purchased costumes for the Dance Showcase, and funded additional performance opportunities.

 This Founders’ Day, your gift will help to:

-• Refurbish the stage
+• Refurbish the stage and curtain in the Haid Theater

-• Enable students to participate in further adjudicated and performance opportunities, including the ACDA
+• Enable students to participate in further adjudicated and performance opportunities, including the ACDA (American College Dance Association).

-• Provide professional development for professors, especially through the National Shakespeare Conference
+• Provide professional development for professors

 Make a Gift to support Performing Arts Today!